 If I were to recommend one Bluetooth tracker company above all the rest, it would have to be Tile.
 I’m not saying that just because something is popular automatically makes it good, but I am saying that with 80% of the U.S market share, Tile has to be doing something right.
 They’ve sold over 20 million trackers in more than 230 countries, and every single day, Tile trackers are used on three million items.
 But with so many options, which Tile tracker is right for you?

-In this review, I’m comparing the Tile Mate, the Tile Slim, the Tile Pro, the Tile Style, and the Tile Sport.
+In this Tile tracker review, I’m comparing the Tile Mate, the Tile Slim, the Tile Pro, the Tile Sticker, the Tile Style, and the Tile Sport.
 Please note that the Tile Style and Tile Sport are no longer available on the Tile website, but they are available from Amazon and other third-party retailers.
 I’m going to go over the trackers’ design, features, and the Tile app.
 Ready, set, go!

 First, let’s talk about the things you’ll get with any of the Tile trackers.

 - App: all of the Tiles will use the same highly-rated Tile app, loved by iPhone and Android users alike.